cristianoc/arc-challenge/InPaintingARC.md

 ### Multiple Patterns

-In this puzzle, the pattern is complicated and appears to follwo some snake-like lines.
-However, if one splitc along the diagonal, then two regular patterns emerge.
+In this puzzle, the pattern is complicated and appears to follow some snake-like lines.
+However, if one splits along the diagonal, then two regular patterns emerge.

 ![multiple-patterns](images/multiple-patterns.png)

 ### The Frame Rule

 The **frame rule** allows us to extend the specification to include parts of the grid that remain unaffected by the transformation.
-It was first formulated for Separation Logic in the context of program verifcation and shape analysis.
+It was first formulated for Separation Logic in the context of program verification and shape analysis.

 It is formulated as: